MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-net-adapter-create-txqueue.md

 The **NETTXQUEUE\_INIT** structure is an opaque structure that is defined and allocated by NetAdapterCx, similar to [WDFDEVICE\_INIT](https://msdn.microsoft.com/library/windows/hardware/ff546951).

-For example, the client driver would call [**NetTxQueueInitGetQueueId**](nettxqueueinitgetqueueid.md) with *NetTxQueueInit* to retrieve the identifier of the transmit queue to set up.
+In this callback, the client driver typically calls [**NetTxQueueInitGetQueueId**](nettxqueueinitgetqueueid.md) with *NetTxQueueInit* to retrieve the identifier of the transmit queue to set up.

 Requirements
 ------------